NathanLouis90/line-following-robot-esp-stm32-pixy/README.md

 4. UART1 RX receives ESP response
 5. Code checks for a valid response
 6. If a valid response is received, then move on to the next state
-7. Otherwise, return back to the previous state and recurse back to step 1
+7. Otherwise, return to the previous state and recurse back to step 1
 8. Repeat steps 1 to 5 for the next state until the serial terminal displays "CIPSTATUS:2"
 9. Let the user key in the IP Address on an external device to run the website
 10. Repeat steps 1 to 5 until the website is successfully set up

 ## Website Communication State Machine Logic
 Once the website is successfully set up, it will allow the user to toggle the LEDs or display the information parsed by the Pixy.
+CIPSEND is a command used to send data over a TCP connection.
+CIPCLOSE is a command used to close a connection.

 ![Website Communication State Machine drawio](https://github.com/user-attachments/assets/faec439b-4bf3-4d68-a8ec-58c287d985fb)

 1. UART1 RX receives data when the user interacts with the website
-2. If "GET /favicon" is received, send "CIPCLOSE=ID" to handle new requests
+2. If "GET /favicon" is received, respond with 'CIPCLOSE=ID' to effectively manage spam requests initiated by the website's favicon request
-3. If "GET /ID" (ID can be either "1", "2", or "3") is received, perform either toggling of LEDs or updating of the website of Pixy movement state, and transition to the next state
+3. If "GET /COMMAND_ID" (COMMAND_ID can be either "1", "2", or "3" as stated in the HTML code) is received, perform either toggling of LEDs or updating of the website of Pixy movement state, and transition to the next state
-4. If ">" is received, send "CIPSEND=ID, DATA" where DATA corresponds to HTML settings to display ON or OFF for LEDs, or Pixy movement state, and transition to the next state
+4. If ">" is received, send "CIPSEND=CONNECTION_ID, DATA_SIZE", where DATA_SIZE corresponds to the length of data you wish to transmit to the website (in the HTML code, it is 2), and transition to the next state
+5. Send the corresponding command to the website to display ON or OFF for LEDs, or display the Pixy movement command state
-5. If "SEND OK" is received, send "AT+CIPCLOSE=ID" to finish handling the TCP request to allow the website to display changes on the website and transition to "WaitingWebsiteSend" state to parse future incoming data from the user
+6. If "SEND OK" is received, send "AT+CIPCLOSE=CONNECTION_ID" to finish handling the TCP request to allow the website to display changes on the website and transition to "WaitingWebsiteSend" state to parse future incoming data from the user

 ## Pixy SPI Interface State Machine Logic
 The SPI state machine logic works rather similarly to UART, however, a key difference is that data is handled synchronously (where SS is pulled low to trigger the CLK signal), hence error handling for frame or noise is not necessary for SPI.